The Book Woman of Troublesome Creek: Reception

-Reviews of The Book Woman of Troublesome Creek were uniformly positive.
 The book was a New York Times bestseller, and was included in the best seller lists of the Los Angeles Times and USA Today.
-It has a Goodreads average rating of 4.23.

 Kirkus Reviews calls the narrative voice of Book Woman "engaging", and praises how well-researched the novel is, illuminating the history of 1930s Kentucky.
 The review concludes that Book Woman is "A unique story about Appalachia and the healing power of the written word."
 Publishers Weekly called the book a "gem of a historical", and though the review notes that the ending seems abrupt, "and some historical information feels clumsily inserted, readers will adore the memorable Cussy and appreciate Richardson’s fine rendering of rural Kentucky life."
 Toronto Star recommended Book Woman as "A quick, riveting read that celebrates the power of both books and community."

 Philip K. Jason, in the Southern Literary Review's "May Read of the Month" recommendation, predicts that readers would find Book Woman to be "one of the most original and unusual contributions they will encounter in the realm of the current literature of the American South."
 He praises how beautifully the relationship between father and daughter is portrayed, as well as the "unexpected poetry" of Cussy Mary's voice and speech patterns, noting that for a bookish young woman, she nevertheless speaks in the hill people's dialect.
 In addition to the historical value and Richardson's accomplished "presentation of her protagonist’s challenges and perseverance within a culture hostile to deviation from norms", Jason finds of equal value the "reminder of the priceless necessity, the enduring thrill, of books and reading."